Last Energy

-Last Energy is an American commercial developer of nuclear power plants, established in 2020 by Bret Kugelmass, who is also the founder of the Energy Impact Center, an American research institute.
+Last Energy is an American commercial developer of micro-modular nuclear power plants, established in 2019 by Bret Kugelmass as the commercial spinoff of the Energy Impact Center, an American clean energy research institute.

-The company provides full-cycle nuclear project development, including small modular reactor (SMR) design, construction, financing, service and decommissioning.
-The company’s power plant includes a pressurized water reactor and modular plant design.
-Each plant is designed to produce 20 megawatts of electricity with combined heat and power applications.
-Last Energy’s goal is to decarbonize energy production and increase access to clean, affordable power.
-The company has European subsidiaries in Romania, Poland and the UK.
+Last Energy plans to build nuclear microreactor 20 MWe power plants and provide full-service project development, including plant design, construction, financing, operations, and decommissioning.
+The company’s power plant, the PWR-20, a type of small modular reactor, consists of a few dozen rectangular modules that are factory-made and produces 20 MW of electricity through a pressurized water reactor.
+As a full-service developer, Last Energy oversees all phases of plant development and management.
+Last Energy’s goal is to reduce the time and costs of nuclear development in order to decarbonize energy production and dramatically increase access to clean, affordable power.
+The company is based in Washington, D.C. and has European subsidiaries in Romania, Poland and the UK.